yashsehgal/yashsehgal/README.md

 ## Projects/Libraries
 - **Eccentric Touch** [**(DesignSystemsOSS/eccentrictouch)**](https://www.github.com/DesignSystemsOSS/eccentrictouch) - It's a utility + component library that can be used in your frontend web-applications.
 Checkout the [documentation to properly use Eccentric Touch](https://eccentrictouch.thedesignsystems.com).
+- **React Pluto Components** [**(react-pluto)**](https://www.github.com/yashsehgal/react-pluto) - It's a small, minimal and light weight component library with a design system which can be utilizd by your React projects.
+It has components like Text, Heading, Cards, Elevations and much more that are minimal and widely used by web-applications.
+You can checkout the [documentation to use React Pluto](https://react-pluto.yashsehgal.com/).
 - **React Search Smart** [**(react-search-smart)**](https://www.github.com/yashsehgal/react-search-smart) - It's a light-weight, easy-to-integrate search feature for your projects.
 You can configure the component by providing data-as-prop and it will generate a complete search functionality for your application, that too with customizability.
 - **React Range Picker Smart** 😎 [**(react-range-picker-smart)**](https://www.github.com/yashsehgal/react-range-picker-smart) - It's a small react component package used for getting data using range-slider but with more customization.
 You can add custom input values as well.
 Use cases are found in projects using value-intensive data and require precise values.
 Used React for the development.
 Additional library used [`react-tooltip`](https://www.npmjs.com/package/react-tooltip).
 - **Plain UI Kit** [**(plain-ui-kit)**](https://www.github.com/yashsehgal/plain-ui-kit) - It's a small design system + component library, the UI designs of which are inspired from Figma.
 It has a set of components that can be used in your application.
 Such as Header, Input, Button, BrandButtons, and other utilities.